Beginners Guide to Ibiza

 Photo: Brett Jordan / Unsplash.com

-The flight over - as you can imagine, the flight over to Ibiza is almost as wild as the island itself.
+The flight over - The flight over to Ibiza can sometimes be as lively as the island itself.
 Everyone will be wanting a bev.
 Or five.
 Get ahead of everyone and buy a bottle of vodka and a mixer at duty-free.
-Forget waiting half an hour to get served at the mad bars.
-It'll probably be cheaper too.
+Forget waiting to be served.
+It'll likely be cheaper too.

-If you have time, visit other places - clubs are great, but the island has so much to offer.
-Check out the Golden Buddha for the best sunset in Ibiza and travel to the north side of the island to take in some of its natural beauty.
+If you have time, visit other places - The clubs are fantastic, but the island has so much more to offer.
+Check out the Golden Buddha for the best sunset in Ibiza, and travel to the north side of the island to take in some of its natural beauty.
+There's also water sports, hiking, and other activities to get stuck into.

-Have fun - you’re in Ibiza to live.
+Have fun! - You’re in Ibiza to live.
 To experience some cracking music and have a killer time you’ll remember for the rest of your life.
 Try to let loose, have a ball, and leave your worries behind for your stay!
-You can deal with everything else when you're back home.
+You can deal with whatever you need to when you're back home.

-Your first time in Ibiza doesn't have to be scary or unorganised.
-If you follow these tips and maybe do a little extra research ahead of time, you'll look and feel like it's your 50th time on the island.
-Only you'll be fully blown away as it's your first time.
-Now save this blog, send it to your Ibiza virgin mates, get planning, and prepare for an experience like no other!
+Your first time in Ibiza doesn't have to be daunting or unorganised.
+If you follow these tips and do a little extra research ahead of the trip, you'll be far more confident and prepared.
+It'll be like it's your 50th time on the island, only you'll be fully blown away like every Ibiza virgin is.
+Now, save this blog, send it to your Ibiza crew, get planning, and prepare for an experience like no other!

 Check out our What's On Guide to discover even more rowdy raves and sweaty gigs taking place over the coming weeks and months.
 For festivals, lifestyle events and more, head on over to our Things To Do page or be inspired by the event selections on our Inspire Me page.